 Option 1: Authentication using generated password - PEAP

-During the initial synchronization, a random password is generated for every imported user.
-Use CSV export function to export list of passwords and provide these passwords to your users.
+During the initial synchronization, we create a random password for every imported user.
+Use CSV export function to export a list of passwords and provide these passwords to your users.

 Option 2: Authentication using certificate - TLS